ChesterBaltazar/ChesterBaltazar/README.md

 My journey into technology it wasn't as easy like a straight path it was hard and i'm so far from reaching it, And i was inspired by the eldest brother and at first i self taught myself some basic HTML and CSS And at some point some of my knowledge was taught by my 2 brothers most of them from the Eldest.

-#### 🌱 The Beginning: Self-Taught Foundations
-I started with nothing but a borrowed laptop and an insatiable curiosity.
-The internet became my university, and free resources my textbooks.
-I remember the first time I wrote "Hello World" in Python, feeling both overwhelmed and exhilarated.
-Those early days were filled with trial and error, broken code, and countless hours on Stack Overflow.
-I taught myself HTML, CSS, and JavaScript by rebuilding websites I admired, understanding structure before style, function before form.

-#### 🔧 Building the Backend: Discovering My Passion
-As I progressed, I found my calling in backend development.
-There was something magical about databases talking to servers, about creating systems that worked behind the scenes.
-MySQL became my playground—designing schemas, optimizing queries, and understanding how data flows.
-Node.js opened a new world of possibilities, showing me how JavaScript could power entire systems.
-I built my first full-stack application, and though it was simple, it felt like constructing a universe from scratch.

 #### 🌐 Network Fundamentals: Connecting the Dots
 My backend work naturally led me to networking.
 I needed to understand how data travels, how servers communicate, how security layers protect information.
 I started studying network protocols, understanding TCP/IP, HTTP/HTTPS, DNS, and firewalls.
 Setting up my own home lab with virtual machines, I simulated networks, configured routers (virtually), and watched packets travel.
 Each concept I learned—from subnetting to encryption—felt like acquiring a new superpower.